samc5/BUDining/README.md

 - Click on menu items to view its ingredient list

 ## Launch
-My plan is to eventually host this either on render or a DO droplet but for now, you can clone it and `python3 main.py`
+If you want to run this locally, you can clone the repo and do the following:
+`python3 main.py`
 Navigate to `http://127.0.0.1:5000/home` or `http://127.0.0.1:5000/`